Skip to product information

 Size

-The infamous Peacock throne has graced magazine, album covers and photo booths for decades.
-Little do people know that the first time it was featured was in a 1914 article published in the El Paso Herald, entitled "Jail Bird In A Peacock Chair."
+This infamous, regal Peacock Chair has graced magazines, album covers and photo booths for decades.
+Before Huey P. Newton of the Black Panthers was photographed in 1968 sitting in his throne, the chair was first featured in a 1914 article published by the El Paso Herald, entitled "Jail Bird In A Peacock Chair."
 The article revealed that these chairs were woven by incarcerated people at Bilibid prison during the early 1900's, during American imperialism.

 "These prisons, especially the Bilibid, sought to rehabilitate prisoners — ultimately aiding the cause of benevolent assimilation by portraying imprisoned Filipinos as the grateful beneficiaries of American kindness.
 Bilibid even became a popular tourist spot during the colonial era, furthering the image of Americans as generous colonizers."

 The identity and story of this mother and child remains a mystery.
 The only information shared is that she was imprisoned for un-aliving her husband and gave birth to her child while incarcerated.
-One of the most iconic portraits sitting on this throne is of Hewey P. Newton, revolutionary activist and co-founder of the Black Panther Party.
-His poster spread all across the African American communities throughout the United States.
-The release of this image on the shirt recently revealed that the peacock chair was purchased at a Filipino cultural market in San Francisco.
+The release of this image on the shirt recently revealed that the Black Panthers' peacock chair was purchased at a Filipino cultural market in San Francisco.

-Wearing this image sparks curiosity and an opportunity to share the origin story of a seat that exudes elegance and power but handcrafted by the oppressed.
+Wearing this image sparks curiosity and opens up the conversation to share the origin story of a seat that exudes elegance and power but handcrafted by the oppressed.
+It is also a reminder of the history of Filipino American and African American interconnectedness.

 View full details